Massage Therapy Schools in Texas

 The career of massage therapy in Texas is as big as the Lone Star State itself.
 The power of bodywork allows trained massage therapists to pamper, rejuvenate and treat clients for stress and pain management.
 Attending a massage therapy school in Texas can teach you to work with your hands and help people feel better.
 Massage therapists often are able to set their own schedules or even open their own private practices.
 More hospitals, clinics and medical practices are utilizing massage therapy as part of their treatment, so demand for massage therapists has increased proportionally.
 In fact, the U.S. Bureau of Labor Statistics estimates the field of massage therapy will continue to grow by 20% over the next several years - faster than most professions.
 If these things appeal to you, you may be ready to take the next step in your career and begin learning about massage therapy schools in Texas.

 The Texas Department of Health and Human Services regulates the massage therapy industry in this state.
 To become qualified for licensure, you must first complete a 500-hour minimum training program.
-You will also have to take at least 12 hours of continuing education courses every two years between your renewals.
+You will also have to take at least 6 hours of continuing education courses every year between your renewals.
 The cost for initial licensure is $117 for your application + $87 for your examination fee.
 When you renew, you will submit a $106 fee with your application and proof of continuing education.